aiguy110/mj_pdf_reader/README.md

 * Updated Freetype to 2.12.1 ([source code](https://github.com/freetype/freetype), [building script](https://github.com/kota-kota/freetype-build))

 ## Text Mode and Search
+EDIT: This has changed in v1.4.3, this section talks about the previous versions

 These were challenging to add, and they are still experimental. (especially Text Mode) The problem was that PdfiumAndroid doesn't provide an option to extract text from the PDF. (even though PDFium does AFAIK) And to make things more problematic, android-pdf-viewer renders the PDF file as bitmap images.